-The Total Pension Liability in the December 31, 2018 actuarial valuation was determined using the following actuarial assumptions:
+The Total Pension Liability in the December 31, 2019 actuarial valuation was determined using the following actuarial assumptions:

-Inflation 2.5% per year

-Overall payroll growth 3.5% to 10.5% including inflaction

-Investment Rate of Return 6.75%, net of pension plan investment expense including inflation
+Inflation 2.5% per year Overall payroll growth 3.5% to 11.5% including inflaction Investment Rate of Return 6.75%, net of pension plan investment expense including inflation

 Salary increases were based on service-related tables.
-Mortality rates for active members and retirees were multiplied by 109% for males and by 103% for females.
+Mortality rates for active members and retirees were multiplied by 107.5% for males and females.
 The rates are projected on a fully generational basis by scale BB to account for future mortality improvements.
-For disabled annuitants, the gender-distinct RP2000 Disabled Retiree Mortality Table is used, with slight adjustments.
+For disabled annuitants, the same table as healthy retirees is used, with slight adjustments.

-Actuarial assumptions used in the December 31, 2018, valuation were based on the results of actuarial experience studies.
-This experience study was for the period December 31, 2010 through December 31, 2014.
-Healthy post-retirement mortality rates and annuity purchase rates were updated based on a Mortality Experience Investigation Study covering 2009 through 2011, and dated December 31, 2013.
+Actuarial assumptions used in the December 31, 2019, valuation were based on the actuarial investigation of experience of TMRS.
+This investigation was for the period December 31, 2014 through December 31, 2018.